Draperaj/thelsamar/README.md

 ### How to contact for help
 If you need help getting the application up and running after following this readme, feel free to contact the auther Draperaj

+## Frontend
+The frontend application for the stack will be served at http://localhost You will arrive at the landing page and following through will take you through the ordering flow.

 ## Backend API
 The backend API for this application provides you with the following endpoints: